-A substantive program revision involves change(s) in one or more of the following:
+A substantive program revision involves change(s) in one or more of the following (Signatories should keep a curricular form no longer than two weeks from date of receipt):

 - number of credit hours in the program or in the General Education Requirements, Technical Requirements, or Related Technical Education or General Education Requirements categories; - 2. program Technical/Core requirements; - 3. distribution of requirements affecting General Education, Technical/Core Requirements, or Related Technical or General Education Requirements; - 4. anything which is not specifically defined as non-substantive.